Captain Craig Goodman

 Chief of Staff, U.S. Naval Forces Central Command

 After completing flight school and receiving his aviation wings of gold, CAPT Goodman reported to Patrol Squadron 4, at Barbers Point, HI, where he completed deployments to the Indian Ocean and the western and northern Pacific.

-His current assigment is the N6, Commander Naval Air Forces, responsible for managing IT, communications cyber operations and security activities for 11 Aircraft Carriers, 10 Carrier Air Wings and over 190 aviation commands, servicing a user base of over 100,000 people.
+Next he was the Director C4I, J6, United States Forces Japan, Yokota Air Base Japan and served as the J6 for Operation Tomodachi, the Humanitarian Assistance and Disaster Relief effort, following the 2011 Tohoku 10.0 earthquake and tsunami.
+Prior to his current assignment, he was the N6, Commander Naval Air Forces, responsible for managing IT, communications cyber operations and security activities for 11 Aircraft Carriers, 10 Carrier Air Wings and over 190 aviation commands, servicing a user base of over 100,000 people.

 Captain Goodman is a Navy Information Professional and designated an Information Dominance Warfare Officer, DAWIA Level III certified in Acquisition Program Management, Defense Acquisition Corps member, certified as Certified Information Systems Security Professional (CISSP) by (ISC)2 and a Master Lean Six Sigma Black Belt by Villanova University and the American Society of Quality.

 Captain Goodman’s personal awards include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal (4 Awards), Navy and Marine Corps Commendation Medal, the Navy and Marine Corps Achievement Medal (2 Awards).